VerifiedInc/VerifiedInc.github.io/README.md

 #### Preview Deployment

-All pull requests create a preview deployment automatically thanks to use Vercel for deployment.
+All pull requests create a preview deployment automatically thanks to the preview Github action job that triggers a Vercel preview deployment.

+Vercel only triggers preview deployments by default if the vercel.json's `git.deploymentEnabled` was not set to `false`.
+We needed this config that way so that we could do our tag-based Production deployment process.

 ### Search